 Q: Meals

 A: Meals are not included in our tours (except as otherwise stated within each "Tour Included" section) The cities of Fairbanks and Anchorage are providing a large number of restaurants in all categories.
-Our lodges and resorts are providing a dining room/restaurant with a extended food and drink selection.
+Our lodges and resorts are providing a dining room or a full service restaurant with a extended food and drink selection.

 Q: Sightseeing Tours